-Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form (this form can be found at Registrar’s Forms Index webpage).
+Verification and Documentation: Satisfaction of each required research tool is documented on a Research Tool Approval form (this form can be found on the Forms webpage).
 This form is completed by your department and submitted to the Registrar’s Office.
 Research tools are recorded on your transcript under the Non-Course Milestones section.

 Tools Completed Outside CGU: If you completed a research tool at another institution, you may petition to apply the tool to your CGU degree program.
 Non-CGU tools must meet the following qualifications.